English for Speakers of Other Languages

 Online Classes through ESL to Go!

 Advanced ESL to Go!
 Online (CANVAS) is a flexible, advanced level (4/5) class designed to meet the needs of independent learners who wish to further develop academic skills and language for academic study.
-Students learn reading strategies, focused listening and note-taking through online videos and podcasts.
-In addition, students will learn to interpret data, make calculations, create a budget, express and organize ideas and opinions and use reference materials for writing assignments.
-This 13-week commitment includes weekly online reading, writing, listening and grammar practice combined with a weekly, 2-hour virtual classroom discussion and an optional, 2-hour in-person learning lab.
+This 13-week commitment includes online reading, writing, listening and grammar practice combined with a weekly, 2-hour virtual classroom discussion and an optional, 2-hour in-person learning lab.
 Students are expected to spend a minimum of 4 hours weekly in independent study.
 Course content focuses on academic English for college and careers and advanced life skills.
-Cost is $35.

 What Do I Need To Do To Take Part In ESL To Go?